vidhisagathiya/A.I.ducation-Analytics/README.md

 - Train.py
 - App_model.py

-Update the folders list in the Dataset_Visualization.py script if your dataset has different classes or folders.
+Update the image path (image_path) in App_model.py to predict for a single image Update the folders list in the Dataset_Visualization.py script if your dataset has different classes or folders.

 ## Execution